shpml/fundamentals/03_chapter/08_exercise.md

 Now it's time to work with images.
 Our goal in this exercise will be to to use the HTML image tags to put a picture on the web.

 #### Instructions
+If you don't see the JS Bin below, please refresh the page.

 1 .
 Take a look at the starter code below.
 Yep, it's your HTML boilerplate!